BZ110/critical.lol/README.md

 # [https://critical.lol/](https://critical.lol) by Critical <3

 ## **Overview**
-This is the raw code for my personal website—a **carrd-like** minimalist site built entirely from scratch.
+This is the raw code for my personal website, a **carrd-like** minimalist site built entirely from scratch.
 It's designed to be simple, sleek, and easy to customize for anyone!

 ## **Features**
 This site includes several cool features, such as: